 Yoast also has really helpful content analysis that tells you if the text you wrote in a page or in a post is readable or not.
 For example huge blocks of text with no images or other elements can be difficult to digest.

 The All-in-one pack is another SEO plugin great for on-site SEO optimization.
 You can fill out titles, meta descriptions, keywords, and even configure Google Analytics right inside the main settings of the plugin or on a page by page basis.

 Structured data markup is important for search engines to be able to interpret the text that they read and understand why it may be important to searchers.
 Adding schema markup (whether in the microdata format or otherwise) can be tricky.

-The Schema plugin allows lawyers to easily add schema markup to content on their site without having to know a programming language or guess which elements markup should be placed on.
+The Schema plugin allows users to easily add schema markup to content on their site without having to know a programming language or guess which elements markup should be placed on.